Forth Bridge: Earlier proposals

+Bouch's 1871 design for the Forth Bridge fell significantly short of this figure, as – on the advice of the Astronomer Royal – he had assumed a wind loading of only 10 lb/sqft.
+This had been accepted by Barlow and Pole in their 1873 assessment of the design, though they qualified in their report that "[while] we raise no object to Mr. Bouch's system, we do not commit ourselves to an opinion that it is the best possible".

+Bouch's design was formally abandoned on 13 January 1881, and Sir John Fowler, W. H. Barlow, and T. E. Harrison, consulting engineers to the project, were invited to propose new designs.
+Bouch's Inchgarvie pier was left in place, protruding approximately 7 ft from the water at high tide.
+It lies directly under the present bridge and was equipped with a small navigational light c.
+1887.

 Design

 Dimensions

 The bridge spans the Forth between the villages of South Queensferry and North Queensferry and has a total length of 2467 m with the double track elevated 150 ft above the water level at high tide.
 It consists of two main spans of 1700 ft, two side spans of 207.3 m, and 15 approach spans of 51.2 m.
 Each main span consists of two 207.3 m cantilever arms supporting a central 106.7 m span truss.
 The weight of the bridge superstructure was 50513 LT, including the 6.5 million rivets used.
 The bridge also used 18122 m3 of granite.

 The three great four-tower cantilever structures are 361 ft tall, each tower resting on a separate granite pier.
 These were constructed using 70 ft diameter caissons; those for the north cantilever and two on the small uninhabited island of Inchgarvie acted as cofferdams, while the remaining two on Inchgarvie and those for the south cantilever, where the river bed was 91 ft below high-water level, used compressed air to keep water out of the working chamber at the base.